ansible/ansible/docsite/rst/developing_inventory.rst

-The stock inventory script system detailed above works for all versions of Ansible, but calling '--host' for every host can be rather expensive,  especially if it involves expensive API calls to a remote subsystemm.
+The stock inventory script system detailed above works for all versions of Ansible, but calling '--host' for every host can be rather expensive,  especially if it involves expensive API calls to a remote subsystem.
 In Ansible
 1.3 or later, if the inventory script returns a top level element called "_meta", it is possible to return all of the host variables in one inventory script call.
 When this meta element contains a value for "hostvars", the inventory script will not be invoked with "--host" for each host.
 This